ZijingMo/After_Graduation/DOM_Projects/Number Guesser/ReadMe.md

 *This file introduces game rules and configuration, UI functionalities, and HTML reference.
 Programming language: Javascript.
 Source-code editor: Visual Studio Code*

 ## - Rules and Configurations
-1. Players must guess a number between the minimum and maxium numbers
+1. Players must guess a number between the minimum and maximum numbers
 2. Players get a certain amount of guesses
 3. System notifies player of guesses remaining
 4. System notifies player the correct answer if he or she loses the game